-A nasoendoscopy is a test which an operator (a doctor or nurse) uses to examine your nose (nasal passage), throat (pharynx) and voice box (larynx).
+A nasoendoscopy is a procedure to examine the inside of the nose (nasal passage), throat (pharynx) and voice box (larynx).

 An endoscope is a thin, flexible telescope.
-The endoscope is passed through your nose to the space behind your nose (the nasopharynx).
-It is then passed down through the space behind your mouth (the oropharynx) and to your voice box at the bottom of your throat.
+The endoscope is passed into the nose, to the space at the back of the nose (the nasopharynx).
+It then passes down through the space at the back of the mouth (the oropharynx), stopping just above the voice box at the bottom of the throat.

 - Recurrent nosebleeds.